Total of people that favorited this listing

 After this amazing tour in an ever-changing landscape, you can soak away your cares in the hot tub at Lundur Swimming Pool before sitting down to a hearty farewell dinner at the farm.
 Halldór and Elín offer their guests this extraordinary tour.

-You will ride across the mighty glacial river Jökulsá á Fjöllum (on a bridge) and into the mountains to the geothermal area of Theistareykir.
-At one point, you will practically cross over from one continental plate to another as you ride over the Mid-Atlantic ridge!
+You ride across the mighty glacial river Jökulsá á Fjöllum (on a bridge) and into the mountains to the geothermal area of Theistareykir.
+At one point you will practically cross over from one continental plate to another as you ride over the Mid-Atlantic ridge!
 It is a fascinating area with deep earthquake fissures, multi-colored mountains and geothermal energy.
-With all this volcanic activity going on here, it is easy to understand that Iceland is still under “natural construction”
+With all this volcanic activity going on here, it is easy to understand that Iceland is still under “natural construction” (Approx. 35 km)

 Enjoy today’s ride from the Theistareykir area to Halldorstaðir in Laxárdal.
-You will then drive to Heiðarbær where you stay for the next two nights with a swimming pool on the premises.
+After that you will drive to Bjarnastaðir farm, where you will stay the remaining nights on the tour with a hot tub on the premises.
+(Approx. 35 km)

 You will start the day with an exciting sightseeing tour by bus.
 You will begin with a nice hot bath in Jarðböð, an outdoor lagoon with geothermal water and visit Dimmuborgir, fantastic black lava formations with rich vegetation.
-Saddle up again and head of through a black sand desert along the colorful Laxárdalur valley with the glittering Salmon River Laxá in the middle.
-A true day of contrasts in the ever-changing Icelandic nature.
-You will stop at the very special Hraunsrétt which is made of lava.
-You will ride to Skógarhlíð where you leave the horses tonight.
+After that you will saddle up again and head of through a black sand desert along the colorful Laxárdalur valley with the glittering Salmon River Laxá in the middle.
+A true day of contrasts in the ever changing Icelandic nature.
+You will stop at the very special Hraunsrétt – made of lava, than ride to Skógarhlíð, where you leave the horses.
+(Approx. 30 km)

-Today, you will set out through Geldingadalur Valley and Reykjaheiði into Öxarfjörður Fjord to Bjarnastaðir Farm where the hot outdoor tub is waiting.
+Today you will set out through Geldingadalur Valley and Reykjaheiði into Öxarfjörður Fjord to Bjarnastaðir Farm, where the hot outdoor tub is waiting (Approx. 40 km)

-In the morning, return to Húsavík by bus and a whale watching cruise for those interested (price per person is 80 EUR).
-Others can enjoy the town‘s swimming pool with its hot tubs or just go for a stroll in this beautiful town.
-On the afternoon, have a flight back to Reykjavík Airport (RKV) and a transfer to your accommodation.
+In the morning return to Húsavík by bus and a whale watching cruise for those interested.
+(Price per person EUR 80).
+Others can enjoy the town‘s swimming pool with it‘s hot tubs or just go for a stroll in this beautiful town.
+Afternoon flight back to Reykjavík Domestic Airport and a transfer to your accommodation.

 Note: Íshestar reserves the right to alter the itinerary if necessary.